 3. Pivot to see Monthly, Weekly or Quarterly Trends

 Another way to see who has stopped buying over a longer period would be:

-- Change this Monthly Sales report to a Pivot Report - Customer Sales by Quarter (or Year or Week depending on how often your customers order from you but remember to expand the Sales Date Range to include prior years if doing by year).
+- Change this Monthly Sales report to a Customer Sales by Quarter (or Year or Week depending on how often your customers order from you but remember to expand the Sales Date Range to include prior years if doing by year).